zsabin/kairos-aggregators/README.md

 |             11 |                     2 |

-The same configuration with `descending` order would yield equivalent results, except with inverted partition numbering:
+The same configuration with `descending` order would yield equivalent results, except with inverted scores:

 | raw data point | aggregated data point |
 |---------------:|----------------------:|